HerobrinePrime/socketInstance/README.md

 # socketInstance
 An demo for socket.io in nodejs

-dir secret and secretKey.js in which exports your secretKey need to be mk
+Directory secret and javascript secretKey.js in which exports your secretKey need to be built